guptaautkarsh/CPU_Scheduling_Algorithms/README.md

 # CPU Scheduling Algorithms

 This repository contains C++ implementations of various CPU scheduling algorithms, demonstrating how processes are selected for execution based on different strategies.
 It includes **FCFS, SJF, Priority Scheduling, HRRN, and Round Robin**.
 Each implementation also considers **tie-breaking criteria** when two or more processes have the same selection factor.

+Each implementation not only schedules processes but also:
+- Prints a **process table** showing arrival time, burst time, waiting time, turnaround time, and completion time
+- Displays a **Gantt chart** for visualizing process execution order
+- Computes and displays performance metrics such as:
+  - **Average Waiting Time (AWT)**
+  - **Average Turnaround Time (ATAT)**
+  - **Scheduling Length (SL)**
+  - **Throughput**

 ---